Updated on 4/23/21

 - Develop sales training materials and sales collateral.

 - Develop strategies for creating buzz around the launch.
-External buzz will include social media campaigns, email blasts, and PR.
-Create buzz internally, too, using intranet or IM messages, posters or banners in the break room, social media, email notifications, and all-hands meetings.
+Use social media campaigns, email blasts, and PR.
+Create buzz internally, too, using intranet or instant messages, posters or banners in the break room, social media, email notifications, and all-hands meetings.

 - Share content calendar and style guidelines with your creative and content team.